 DUI defendants should always consult with a Ukiah DUI lawyer about the individual circumstances of an arrest before being intimidated into paying any such invoice from Mendocino County or state law enforcement agencies.

-The best Ukiah DUI lawyers will explain to you at the beginning of your first conversation that, in nearly all Mendocino County DUI arrests, the arresting officer confiscates your driver's license and gives you a pink carbon copy of a notice of suspension and temporary license, unless you have an out-of-state license or the alleged DUI is only drug-related, or there is otherwise no or very low alcohol testing.
+The best Mendocino DUI lawyers will explain to you at the beginning of your first conversation that, in nearly all Mendocino County DUI arrests, the arresting officer confiscates your driver's license and gives you a pink carbon copy of a notice of suspension and temporary license, unless you have an out-of-state license or the alleged DUI is only drug-related, or there is otherwise no or very low alcohol testing.
 Click here to see a real example of this type of notice: Pink Temporary License.
-The Pink Temporary License is also discussed in Tip #5 above.

 The last paragraph of the pink license (look for the heading "Hearing Information" towards the bottom, as pictured here) states that you have only 10 days from the date you received the notice to ask the DMV for a hearing (it's called an Administrative Per Se "APS" hearing) in order to stop the DMV's automatic suspension or revocation of your driving privileges in the State of California.
 Usually this 10-day period starts on the DUI arrest date, but not always -- check the written "Detention/Arrest Date" at the top of the pink license itself.
 There is no reference to business days, so this "10-Day Rule" means ten calendar days (although there may be rare exceptions, see below).
 This DMV suspension or revocation is otherwise automatic on the day your pink license expires, and is entirely different and independent from the court's proceedings.
 For example, you might win in court later if your Mendocino County DUI attorney succeeds in having your case dismissed, but still lose your license because of this separate DMV APS proceeding and DUI suspension.